YourDataStories/Documentation/03.API/02.JSON-API/02.Fetching-Data/03.Fetching-Relationships/docs.md

 404 Not Found

-A server MUST return 404 Not Found when processing a request to fetch a relationship link URL that does not exist.
+The server returns 404 Not Found when processing a request to fetch a relationship link URL that does not exist.

 >>>>> This can happen when the parent resource of the relationship does not exist.
 For example, when /trade-activities/cee39b1afd34f2ec536304461134c0a0/ does not exist, request to /trade-activities/cee39b1afd34f2ec536304461134c0a0/links/concerns returns 404 Not Found.

 If a relationship link URL exists but the relationship is empty, then 200 OK MUST be returned, as described above.
 Other Responses

-+ A server MAY respond with other HTTP status codes.
++ The server MAY respond with other HTTP status codes.

-+ A server MAY include error details with error responses.
++ The server MAY include error details with error responses.

-+ A server MUST prepare responses, and a client MUST interpret responses, in accordance with HTTP semantics.
++ The server prepares responses, and a client interprets responses, in accordance with HTTP semantics.